hiaslknopf/APFELmuS/README.md

     ![Structure Diagram](docs/structure_diagram.svg)

-# How to use this?

-The package is designed to be used in a python environment.
-The user can either use the provided GUIs or import the functions into their own code.
-The GUIs are a practical way to quickly visualize data.
-The real power is in using the functions in your own code.
-Theres no magic happening, its basic operations on dataframes, the idea is to provide a structured way to do this and save the user time in writing the same code over and over.<br>
+The package is designed to be used in your own python environment.
+The user can either use the provided GUIs or import the functions into their own code similar to using python packages.
+The GUIs are a practical way to quickly inspect data, but the real power lies in using the functions in your own code.
+Theres no magic happening, its very basic operations on pandas dataframes.
+The idea is to provide a structured way to do this and save time by not writing the same code over and over.<br>

+## Requirements
+- Python 3.6 or higher
+- Standard library packages: numpy, math, pandas, scipy, matplotlib, ctypes, os, sys
+- tkinter (for the GUIs)
+- uproot (for reading ROOT files)
+If anything doesn't work, try updating the packages, e.g. `pip install --upgrade numpy`

+## How to use this?

-1. Your analysis folder does not have to be in the same directory as the package, just be sure to import it correctly.
+1. Download APFELmuS and store it somewhere you find it.
+The data you're analysing does not have to be in the same directory as the package, just be sure to import everything correctly (see templates).
 2. Set up a python script and import the necessary parts:<br>
     ```
         from MicroDosimetry import MicroDosimetry